goloroden/learning-lisp/README.md

 ### Assigning values

-To assign a value to a variable use the `setf` function:
+To assign a value to a variable use `setf`:

 ```lisp
 (setf *foo* 23)